Top 25 Small-Town Romance Movies That Will Hit Home

 25. The Proposal

-Big-city ambition meets small-town Alaska charm in this Sandra Bullock-Ryan Reynolds rom-com gem.
+Big-city ambition meets small-town Alaska charm in this Sandra Bullock–Ryan Reynolds rom-com.
 Margaret Tate faces deportation to Canada and strong-arms her assistant, Andrew, into a fake engagement.
-Now, they have to take a trip to his hometown of Sitka, filled with nosy relatives, extrovert locals, and more greenery than Margaret’s ever seen in Manhattan.
-How will this love mature amidst the awkward family games, boat rides, and the infamous breakfast table conversations?
+Their trip to his hometown of Sitka is filled with nosy relatives, extroverted locals, and more greenery than Margaret has ever seen in Manhattan.
+Can love truly grow amid awkward family games, boat rides, and infamous breakfast-table conversations?

 24. Summer in February

-If you love period romances with windswept beaches and tangled emotions, then Summer in February will be your vibe.
-Set in a small Cornish artist colony in the early 1900s, the film introduces you to Gilbert, Florence, and Alfred as their love lives crash together.
-Between candlelit dinners, painting sessions, and horseback rides through the small town, the romance feels as wild and unpredictable as the sea.
-Now, who will Florence choose and at what cost?
+If you love period romances with windswept beaches and tangled emotions, this one’s for you.
+Set in a Cornish artist colony in the early 1900s, the film follows Gilbert, Florence, and Alfred as their love lives collide.
+Between candlelit dinners, painting sessions, and horseback rides across the rugged coast, the romance feels as wild and unpredictable as the sea.
+Who will Florence choose, and at what cost?

 23. The Man in the Moon